katlande/IGC_SOPs/Seurat_to_h5ad.md

 use the DefaultAssay for adata.X.
 Within the DefaultAssay, *SaveH5Seurat()* will choose layers by their availability, ranking them
 as: **scale.data \> data \> counts.** *e.g., a scale.data layer will
-always supersede a data layer, unless the assay is missing the data layer.*
+always supersede a data layer, unless the assay is missing the scale.data layer.*

 To use the data layer of a specific assay that also contains a